Social-Betterment/QuADE/README.md

 Configurations are stored in the browser's Local Storage using the shared_preferences package.
 BE CAREFUL not to leave configurations on unsecured computers.
 You will need to create an API key from the project Overview > Integrations > API Keys .
 The shorter to expiration date the more safe it is.
+You only need to give row.read and row.write permissions.

 See PRD.md for detailed specifications.